-A.2 REACH RANGES FOR PERSON IN A WHEELCHAIR

-A.2.1 Forward reach

-A.2.1.1 The maximum forward reach, without obstruction, is 1200 mm from the floor and the minimum forward reach is 400 mm from the floor as shown in Figure A3.
+- A.1.1 This Appendix contains dimensions that can be used for guidance when designing facilities and equipment to be used by persons with disabilities. - A.2 REACH RANGES FOR PERSONS IN A WHEELCHAIR - A.2.1 Forward reach - A.2.1.1 The maximum forward reach, without obstruction, is 1200 mm from the floor and the minimum forward reach is 400 mm from the floor as shown in Figure A1.

-A.2.1.2 The maximum forward reach over an obstruction 500 mm deep is 1100 mm from the floor as shown in Figure A4.
+A.2.1.2 The maximum forward reach over an obstruction 500 mm deep is 1100 mm from the floor as shown in Figure A2.